alecfei/sentiment-analysis-climate-change/README.md

 *Alternatively, the author found an useful python library - **snscrape** - that can efficiently scrape tweets posted in relate to Irish weather from 2018-01-01 to 2023-05-01.
 However, the data collected were too small (see in ***sample folder***).
 Therefore, the topic was expanded to the weather globally.*

 *Through experimenting, the "#weather" topic turned out to be too general.
 The retrieval of the tweets was extremely time-consuming.
 As a result, we narrowed down to **#global warming** and made some adjustments when scraping data, such as setting limitation on the number of tweets being collected (see in ***sample folder***).
 However, besides the duplicating issue, one fatal issue was the continuity of the timestamp which would seriously affect our analysis.
-To ensure the validity of the research, the author downloaded a dataset with comments about climate change until September 2022 from Kaggle.*
+To ensure the validity of the research, the author downloaded a dataset with comments about climate change until October 2022 from Kaggle.*

 ---

 ### Download data

 The original data from `Kaggle` is owned by Lexyr and collected using [SocialGrep Exports](https://socialgrep.com/exports).
-This dataset contains all the posts and comments on Reddit mentioning the terms "climate" and "change", all the way until 2022-09-01.
+This dataset contains all the posts and comments on Reddit mentioning the terms "climate" and "change", all the way until 2022-10-29.
 To preserve users' anonymity and to prevent targeted harassment, the data does not include usernames.

 ### Database benchmarking